FREQUENTLY ASKED QUESTIONS

 WHAT ARE YOUR FEES?
 AND DO YOU TAKE INSURANCE?

-Each 50-minute session is $150.
+Fullchange Therapy uses a model in which clients pay what they believe therapy is worth to them.
 More information about fees is available here.
 I am not in-network with any insurance companies, but I am happy to provide out-of-network paperwork.
 Your insurance company may be able to reimburse you for out-of-network mental health services.
 When speaking to your insurance company, ask

 1. Do I have out-of-network mental health benefits?